 With great mileage comes great responsibility.
 Protect yourself while zooming around campus on your motor scooter.
 Scooter smart and wear a helmet to protect yourself.

 Ever experience rain that soaks through any type of clothing, even your heavy-duty rain jacket?
 This rain only arrives at college campuses, apparently.
 Avoid showing up to class soaked making those squeaky noises with your shoes.
 Look extra fancy with a totes Bubble Umbrella.
-Or go high tech with the automatic open and close Repel Windproof Travel Umbrella.

 Get sustainable and save money.
 With a BPA-free and insulated water bottle, like a Hydro Flask, you don’t need to dash to a convenience store to buy water.
 “Using my own water bottle empowers me.
 I’m making a conscious decision to use less plastic,” University of Vermont sophomore Carter Shapiro said.